getnamo/GlobalEventSystem-Unreal/README.md

 # global-event-system-ue4
 A loosely coupled internal global event system (GES) plugin for the Unreal Engine.
-Aims to solve cross-map and cross-blueprint communication for reliable and infereable event flow.
+Aims to solve cross-map and cross-blueprint communication for reliable and inferable event flow.

 Questions?
 See https://github.com/getnamo/global-event-system-ue4/issues